Circle Square is an exciting multi-million pound, mixed-use neighbourhood, created on the site of the former BBC building on Oxford Road.

 ID Manchester (IDM), is situated on 8 hectares of underdeveloped land on the University of Manchester’s former north campus.
-Located adjacent to Manchester Piccadilly Station, it is Europe’s most ambitious, sustainable and inclusive innovation district development, and has a critical role in achieving local and national objectives for Investment Zones.
-IDM is aiming to create over 10,000 high quality jobs in spin-outs and start-ups, SMEs that are scaling up, and global R&D businesses new to the region.
+Located adjacent to Manchester Piccadilly Station, it is Europe’s most ambitious, sustainable and inclusive innovation district development.
+IDM is aiming to create thousands high quality jobs in spin-outs and start-ups, SMEs that are scaling up, and global R&D businesses new to the region.
+It will transform GM’s reputation for science and tech innovation at a global scale, building on the significant momentum developed in recent years.

 The focus will be building high productivity clusters in frontier sectors aligned to local and national priorities, as well as creating an innovation ecosystem that promotes multidisciplinary and cross-sector pollination – from fintech to biotech, graphene to digital design, health tech to energy grids, and more.
 Key innovation-focused institutions are in place to catalyse clusters around advanced materials (Graphene Engineering Innovation Centre), AI and digital trust (the Innovation Accelerator-funded Manchester Turing Innovation Hub), biotech (Manchester Institute of Biotechnology), and health innovation (Christabel Pankhurst Institute) and digital arts (SODA at Manchester Metropolitan University).

 Over the next 10-15 years, IDM will deliver 1.8 million square feet of commercial workspace, creating around 10,000 high quality jobs, as well as 1,350 new homes, two hotels, and a net increase of 90,000 square feet of public realm.
-Bruntwood Scitech will be investing over £1bn into the
+Bruntwood Scitech will be investing over £1bn into the scheme over the lifetime of the project.

 Circle Square is an exciting multi-million pound, mixed-use neighbourhood, created on the site of the former BBC building on Oxford Road.